 There are several reasons why you may require an electrical test and inspection.
-Each installation should be tested at regular intervals or at a change of occupancy to ensure that all wiring is safe and fit for purpose.
+Each installation should be tested at regular intervals or at a change of occupancy.
+This is to ensure that all wiring is safe and fit for purpose.

 What ever the reason we will thoroughly inspect and test your property to make sure your electrical installation is safe.